-GlobeMed at Arizona State University partners with ICOD Action Network in Lyantonde, Uganda to improve the health of vulnerable communities.
+GlobeMed at Arizona State University partners with ICOD Action Network in Lyantonde, Uganda to support housing and sanitation projects for orphans affected by HIV/AIDs.

 GlobeMed at Arizona State University + ICOD Action Network